 Remember that Pilates isn’t going to tire your muscles in the same way that a similar aerobic, cardio or high-intensity workout would.
 It is focused primarily on working your muscles and core strength in a precise and controlled way, your breath becomes the rhythm of the movement.
 You will be encouraged to be present and aware of yourself for precision in your poses and mindful practise.

-Don’t book yourself in for daily classes until you have tried your first class.
+Don’t book yourself in for daily yoga classes near me until you have tried your first class.

 In The Pilates Class